 </p>

-Save the template file and refresh the browser.
-You will find that in addition to the normally displayed article title and formatted publish time on the page, there will also be an extra line of output: "Original CreatedTime data".
+Save the template file and refresh the browser after that, you will find that the page not only displays the normal article title and formatted publishing time, but also an additional line of output for the "original CreatedTime data".
 This line of output is likely to look like a Go languagetime.TimeStructure, for example:

 &time.Time{wall:0x...000000, ext:63799651200, loc:(*time.Location)(0x...)}

-Here are theextThe field (or similarly named internal field) usually contains the original Unix timestamp (in seconds or nanoseconds, depending on the system implementation), which you can use for verification or further processing.
+HereextThe field (or similar-named internal field) typically contains the original Unix timestamp (in seconds or nanoseconds, depending on the system implementation), and you can use this value for verification or further processing.

-Experience tells me that wrapping debug output in HTML comments is a good habit, as it allows you to see the information without affecting the normal layout and style of the page:
+Experience has taught me that it is a good habit to wrap debug output in HTML comments, so that you can see the information without affecting the normal layout and style of the page:

 {# 将调试信息放入HTML注释,方便查看源代码 #}